mihai93/MTE241/README.md

-# MTE241
-Introduction to Computer Structures and Real-time Systems
+# MTE 241 Introduction to Computer Structures and Real-time Systems

 Hi.
 You've ventured this far I might as well let you know what you're looking at.